jeremyButtler/freezeTB/README.md

     "pending list"
   - change "Skip" to make verison number with dropdown menu (choose most recent non-testing version)
-  - do not install gcc (it can not statically link)
 - mingw64-x86_64-gcc-core
 - mingw64-x86_64-zlib